The Play’s The Thing

 “The mail vest saved him,” Donnie said.
 Evan looked like he was ready to cry, and I couldn’t have that.
 Not in front of the entire cast.

 “I’m okay,” I said, pushing my way to my feet, then giving a hand to Evan and pulling him up, too.
 “I don’t think the stab went in more than a quarter inch.
-It stung at first and shocked me, but it’s nothing, really.”
+It stung at first and shocked me.
+I think it was the shock of it that made me dizzy.
+But I’m fine.
+It’s nothing, really.”

 Mr. Montgomery took over then.
 He gathered the cast and asked if the play should go on.
 We all demanded that it should.